 I am excited about what 2014 will bring.
 As the new beer buyer at Formaggio Kitchen Cambridge, I will be delving further into an area of food and drink that has fascinated me for a long time.
 I look forward to continuing our strong focus on American craft beers – at the same time, I will be reintroducing select imports to our shelves.
 Continue Reading »

-For your summer enjoyment, we would like to recommend a fantastic seasonal six-pack from Uinta Brewing in Salt Lake City, Utah – a blonde ale appropriately named Sum’r.
-It’s a “session beer” by definition which means it’s low in alcohol, very clean – essentially, a brew designed for a “drinking session,” in which the modern idea is to try an array of beers.
-Continue Reading »
+For your summer enjoyment, we would like to recommend a fantastic six pack from Uinta Brewing in Salt Lake City, Utah – a blonde ale appropriately named Sum’r.

 St. Patrick’s Day is just around the corner and what better way to celebrate than with an Irish cheese plate?
 We have put together a selection of some of our favorites and Eric, our beer buyer, has given us a list of fantastic beers to pair with them.

 For this post, I wanted to focus on Inferno Ale, a Golden Strong ale.
 This beer is made with German Magnum and Saaz hops, Belgian yeast strains and uses a secret ingredient or two for drama.
 It pours a fiery orange in the glass and is just simply gorgeous to look at and to drink (in a dangerous kind of way).

 The first Saturday I had off after BBQ season finished, I finally got around to trying Brouwerij Kerkom’s beer Bink Bruin.
 It is phenomenal.